Emma Albani: Final season at Covent Garden

 Even in Albani's final season at Covent Garden in 1896, she continued to receive strongly positive reviews.
 The greatest triumph of her career came on 26 June 1896, when she sang Isolde in Wagner's Tristan und Isolde, with Jean de Reszke in his first London Tristan, Louise Meisslinger as Brangäne, David Bispham as Kurwenal, Édouard de Reszke as King Marke, and Luigi Mancinelli conducting.
 There were a total of four performances, all of which sold out despite the higher than normal ticket prices and the oddity that the opera was sung in German.
 On 24 July she sang Valentine in Les Huguenots.
 There had been no announcement, and few people would have realized it was the last time they were to hear her in opera.
 Her career at Covent Garden had lasted for twenty-four years.

 Post Covent Garden

+After retiring from Covent Garden in 1896, Albani departed for a tour of Canada, performing in venues across the country.
+In 1898, she toured Australia. .She also was active in oratorio in Britain.

+"Madam Albani gave her farewell concert" at the Albert Hall in London, in 1900.
+(The London Encyclopedia, First published 1983 by Macmillan London).